Talanx

 Talanx is a German multinational financial services company headquartered in Hanover, Germany.
-Its core businesses are reinsurance, insurance and asset management.
-Talanx is Germany's third-largest and one of the major European insurance Groups by premium income.
-The Group is headquartered in Hannover, Germany and is active in more than 150 countries.
+Its core businesses include reinsurance, insurance and asset management.
+Talanx is Germany's third-largest insurance group and one of the major European insurance groups by premium income.
+The group operates in more than 150 countries.

 The Talanx Group operates as a multi-brand provider with a focus on B2B insurance.
-As of 2016, it was a constituent of the MDAX trading index of German mid-cap companies.
-In September 2018 it was shifted from MDAX to SDAX.
+It Is a constituent of the MDAX, trading index of German mid-cap companies.

 Operations

 Talanx is headed by Talanx AG, which assumes the functions of a management and financial holding company within the Group but is not itself active in insurance business.
 The largest majority shareholder of Talanx AG is HDI V.a.G., a mutual insurance company.
 The operational insurance business is conducted by the Group companies of the Talanx Group.

 The Group has tailored its structure to four operating customer segments: The business segments Industrial Insurance, Private and Commercial Lines Germany, Private and Commercial Lines International and Property/Casualty Reinsurance.
 In addition, the Group is active in asset management, which is anchored in the segment Corporate Functions: